maziac/DeZog/design/AddingNewRemotes.md

 The following methods might be overwritten for extra functionality:
 - Watchpoints
 	- enableWPMEM: Enable/disable the watchpoints.
-- Asserts
+- Assertions
-	- setASSERT: Sets the given assert array.
+	- setASSERTION: Sets the given assertion array.
-  - enableAssertBreakpoints: Enable/disable all ASSERTs.
+  - enableAssertionBreakpoints: Enable/disable all ASSERTIONs.
 - Logpoints
 	- setLOGPOINT: Sets the logpoint array.
 	- setLogpoints: Set all logpoints.